mendix/docs/content/refguide7/import-project-package-dialog.md

 ![](attachments/import-project-package-dialog/import-project-package.png)

-## 2 Where Should We Store Your App
+## 2 Where Should We Store Your App?

 Use this setting to select the location where you want to store your app.
 This can be the [Team Server](#team-server), a [private server](#private-server) (an SVN server other than the Team Server), or a [local disk](#local).